 Is this an iPhone moment for eIDs?

-Last month Apple launched their Digital Credentials API and Identity Document Services framework.
+Last month, Apple launched its Digital Credentials API and Identity Document Services framework.
 I believe this is one of the biggest signals yet that eIDs are going mainstream.

 Why do I say that?

-Apple is showing they recognize that the market for wallet providers, who support government-issued eIDs, is going to explode.
+Apple is showing they recognize that the market for wallet providers that support government-issued eIDs is going to explode.
 With Digital ID, Apple states, “Digital ID offers a secure and private new way for users to store and present their ID information using their iPhone and Apple Watch.”
 Through this, independent wallet providers are gaining powerful new tools to improve ID verification UX on Apple devices.

 Of course, it’s not going to be simple.